Codecademy/docs/content/pandas/concepts/groupby/terms/min/min.md

 The `.min()` method has the following parameters:

 - `numeric_only`: Boolean value. `True` includes only int, float and boolean columns.
 Default value is `True`.
 - `min_count`: Int value.
 Required number of valid entries in order to produce a result.
-Defalt value is 0.
+Default value is 0.

 ## Example